The Dirty Dozen: Other media

-Unofficial sequels and remake
+Parody, unofficial sequels and remake

+In 1967, the same year that The Dirty Dozen was released, a parody film titled The Pogi Dozen (lit.
+'The Handsome Dozen') was released in the Philippines, starring the comedian Chiquito.

 Three years after The Dirty Dozen was released, Too Late the Hero, a film also directed by Aldrich, was described as a "kind of sequel to The Dirty Dozen".
 The 1969 Michael Caine film Play Dirty follows a similar theme of convicts recruited as soldiers.
 The 1977 Italian war film directed by Enzo G. Castellari, The Inglorious Bastards, is a loose remake of The Dirty Dozen.
 Quentin Tarantino's 2009 Inglourious Basterds was derived from the English-language title of the Castellari film.

 Comic books

 Dell Comics published a comic The Dirty Dozen in October 1967.

+In 1972 Marvel Comics launched Combat Kelly and the Deadly Dozen inspired by the movie.
+While the series began as a spinoff from Marvel's more popular Sgt.
+Fury and his Howling Commandos and several characters from that series crossed over, Combat Kelly (as it was known in the indicia) only lasted nine issues.